meganyyu/Prolific/README.md

 ### Networking

-Most likely using [Firebase Authentication](https://firebase.google.com/docs/auth) for Users and using [Firebase Realtime Database](https://firebase.google.com/docs/database) OR [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) for Threads and Snippets.
+Most likely using [Firebase Authentication](https://firebase.google.com/docs/auth) for Users and using [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore) for Threads and Snippets.

 **List of network requests by screen**
 * Login Screen